burakbayramli/nomadicterrain/README.md

 # Nomadic Terrain

-A Flask application that has useful features for campers, on-the-go travelers.
+A Flask web app that carries features that could not be placed in BBApps, on https://burakbayramli.github.io.
+BBApps runs on pure HTML/Javascript, it has not server side functionality.
+What could not be placed there is in Nomadicterrain.
 To start simply run `main.py`.

 ### Features